A spiraliser is a wonderful addition to any kitchen and it makes preparing this recipe so quick and easy.

 1 large clove of garlic – finely chopped

 1 inch of fresh ginger – finely grated

-Sautee onion and garlic in the olive oil and when softened add the grated ginger and cook for a couple of minutes.
+Sautee shallot and garlic in the olive oil and when softened add the grated ginger and cook for a couple of minutes.

 Add the zucchini and carrots and cook for a further few minutes, stirring frequently.